jamiedidthis/quartz/content/notes/Capitalism cannot solve the climate crisis.md

 > [[Mary-Jane Rubenstein|Rubenstein]], *[[Pantheologies]]*, p.
 129

 It’s not an inborn part of human nature to destroy the planet, but a cultural one, and cultural ideas can change.
-Our imagination has been too limited in thinking about alternates. [[Science fiction futures]] can help us imagine what it’s like to be [[notes/Are we being good ancestors?|good ancestors]].
+Our imagination has been too limited in thinking about alternates. [[notes/science fiction futures]] can help us imagine what it’s like to be [[notes/good ancestors|good ancestors]].